 - 1. Remove power from the IBM 2212 by unplugging the power cord. - 2.
-Remove the IBM 2212 cover, using the instructions in "Removing the Cover" on page 2-3. - 3.
-Remove and keep: - The CPCI adapter using the instructions in "Exchanging a CPCI Adapter" on page 2-6. - The hard file, if one is installed.
-To do so, - a.
+Remove the IBM 2212 cover, using the instructions in "Removing the Cover" on page 2-4. - 3.
+Remove and keep: - The CPCI adapter using the instructions in "Exchanging a CPCI Adapter" on page 2-10. - The hard drive, if one is installed.
+To do so: - a.
 Reposition the chassis so that the back of the chassis rests on the countertop.
 The front of the chassis should be facing the ceiling.
-With one hand supporting the hard file, remove from the bottom of the chassis the four screws attaching the hard file to the chassis. - b.
-Lift out the hard file. - The system card and its components using the instructions in "Exchanging a System Card" on page 2-7. - 4.
-Reinstall the cover on the chassis using the instructions in "Reinstalling the Cover" on page 2-4. - 5.
+With one hand supporting the hard drive, remove from the bottom of the chassis the four screws attaching the hard drive to the chassis. - b.
+Lift out the hard drive. - The system card and its components using the instructions in either "Exchanging a Standard System Card" on page 2-12 or "Exchanging a High-Performance System Card" on page 2-14. - If the blower has a wired connector, connected to one of the two screws that attach the blower to the chassis, remove and keep the blower using the instructions in "Exchanging a Blower in Models 4xx" on page 2-6. - 4.
+Reinstall the cover on the chassis using the instructions in "Reinstalling the Cover" on page 2-5. - 5.
 Record and keep the serial number from the chassis.
-When you receive a new chassis you will need to reference this serial number.

-6. Return the chassis as indicated in the warranty and maintenance agreement for your country.
+When you receive a new chassis you will need to reference this serial number. - 6.
+Return the chassis as indicated in the warranty and maintenance agreement for your country.

-Installing a Model 1xx Chassis without a Hard File
+Installing a Model 1xx Chassis without a Hard Drive

 - 1. Remove power from the IBM 2212 by unplugging the power cord. - 2.
-Remove the IBM 2212 cover, using the instructions in "Removing the Cover" on page 2-3. - 3.
-Connect the DC power cable to the backplane at the 6-pin connection.
+Remove the IBM 2212 cover, using the instructions in "Removing the Cover" on page 2-4. - 3.
+Connect the dc power cable to the backplane at the 6-pin connection.
 Connect the blower and fan connector cables to the backplane at either 2-pin connection.
-(See Figure 2-7 on page 2-13.) - 4.
-Reinstall the cover on the new chassis using the instructions in "Reinstalling the Cover" on page 2-4. - 5.
-Install the system card and adapters. - Attach an ASCII terminal to the IBM 2212 as described in Chapter 3, "Accessing the 2212" on page 3-1. - 7.
-Power on the IBM 2212 by plugging in the power cord. - 8.
-Access the SVC> prompt.
-See "Accessing the Service Recovery Prompt (SVC>)" on page C-3. - 9.
-Enter into Vital Product Data (VPD) the serial number of the defective IBM 2212 chassis.
-The serial number is printed on the IBM 2212.
-For instructions on entering the serial number into the VPD, see "Entering Vital Product Data" on page C-13. - 10.
-Type reboot. - 11.
-Verify the LEDs.
-See "LED Indicators" on page 1-2. - 12.
-Reference the serial number recorded from the old chassis and write this serial number on a label.
-Also write the chassis model number on the label.
-Post this label on the exterior of the new chassis. - 13.
-Notify network adminstrator that you are finished.
+(See Figure 2-13 on page 2-26.) - 4.
+Reinstall the cover on the new chassis using the instructions in "Reinstalling the Cover" on page 2-5. - 5.
+Install the system card and adapters. - 6.
+Attach an ASCII terminal to the IBM 2212 as described in Chapter 3, "Accessing the IBM 2212" on page 3-1. - 7.
+Power on the IBM 2212 by plugging in the power cord. - Access the SVC> prompt.
+See "Accessing the Service Recovery Prompt (SVC>)" on page E-4.